-Secure your home through the power of cloud technology.
+Secure your home through the power of cloud services like the Microsoft cloud storage.
 This allows you to check on the state of your home from anywhere at any time, simply by signing into an online portal that syncs with your security camera.
 When purchasing a video camera, you’ll want to look for one that bills itself as a cloud network camera.
 That way, you’ll have free access to its corresponding browser and app portals.
 Through this web interface, you can monitor your camera’s video feed at any time, whether or not the system has received a motion detection alert.
 If you’d just like to see what your dog is up to in the living room while you’re out, you can navigate over to the cloud streaming service to find out.
 While the service of live feeds might be free, actually holding onto the footage from that stream will be an additional cost.
 You’ll need to purchase a separate device to record what’s playing on the live feed, as well as a hard drive to sync with the camera recorder.

 Paid Subscription Plans

-Some Wi-Fi-enabled security cameras will store recorded footage for you if you’ve paid for a subscription plan.
+According to sites like CCTV Installation Peterborough, some Wi-Fi-enabled security cameras will store recorded footage for you if you’ve paid for a subscription plan.
 Models like the Nest Cam have Nest Aware, a service that can be purchased in monthly or annual payments and with two rate tiers.
 For $10 per month or $100 per year, Nest Aware will store 10 days’ worth of video history recorded on the Nest Cam.
 A 30-day video history plan is also available for $30 per month or $300 per year.
 This means you’ll have continuous 24-hour recorded streaming.
 With many paid subscription services like these, the program will alert you to the parts of the recording where activity was actually detected, saving you from the tedious task of having to scan through all that footage.

 Like a point-and-shoot digital camera, many security camera options require an SD card to record the footage it’s seeing.
 A 32GB SD card can cost as little as $10 at most major retailers.
 In many camera models we’ve seen, about 65 hours of footage can be captured.
 Rather than swapping out SD cards filled with a constant recording stream every few days, most of the cameras that use memory cards can be set to record video only when motion is detected, which will greatly limit how often you’ll need to clear the SD card’s data.